-82. The published form of Water Yam, while modeled on Brecht's cards, was at least partly Maciunas's design; in the 1978 interview with Larry Miller, Maciunas claims that the piece was produced "well, by me, he [Brecht] just gave me the text" (18).
-In "George Maciunas: A Finger in F1uxus," Barbara Moore provides a detailed analysis of some of Maciunas' graphic production, noting that "Maciunas exercised almost total control in the area of graphic design" (Artforum 21, no. 2 [October 1982]: 38).
-The distinctive look and typeface of these F1uxus publications, including Water Yam, resulted from Maciunas's production: "For nearly eight years every body of text ... was published straight and unaltered from Maciunas' IBM Executive model typewriter, which was equipped with a condensed sans serif type" (40).
-Although Brecht and Maciunas shared a number of design inclinations, including an obsession for printed ephemera, printers' insignia, and odd diagrams and snippets of text, the difference in their aesthetics can be seen by comparing the

-Brecht-produced and edited VTRE broadsheet (1963) with the first Maciunas-produced $\alpha VTRE$ no. 1 (1964), which features a more crowded, rectilinear composition, and mostly sans serif font, and largely eliminates hand-drawn or handwritten elements.
-Both are reproduced in Fluxus etc., ed.
-Jon Hendricks (Bloomfield Hills, Mich.: Cranbrook Academy of Art Museum, 1981).
+The published form of Water Yam, while modeled on Brecht's cards, was at least partly 82 Maciunas's design; in the 1978 interview with Larry Miller, Maciunas claims that the piece was produced "well, by me, he [Brecht] just gave me the text" (p.
+18).
+In "George Maciunas: A Finger in Fluxus," Barbara Moore provides a detailed analysis of some of Maciunas' graphic production, noting that "Maciunas exercised almost total control in the area of graphic design" (Artforum, 21/2 [October, 1982], p.
+38).
+The distinctive look and typeface of these Fluxus publications, including Water Yam, resulted from Maciunas's production: "For nearly eight years every body of text . . . was published straight and unaltered from Maciunas' IBM Executive model typewriter, which was equipped with a condensed sans serif type" (p.
+40).
+Although Brecht and Maciunas shared a number of design inclinations, including an obsession for printed ephemera, printers' insignia, and odd diagrams and snippets of text, the difference in their aesthetics can be seen by comparing the Brecht-produced and edited VTRE broadsheet (1963) with the first Maciunas-produced ccV TRE no. 1 (1964), which features a more crowded, rectilinear composition, and mostly sans serif font, and largely eliminates hand-drawn or handwritten elements.
+Both are reproduced in Jon Hendricks, ed., Fluxus etc. (Bloomfield Hills, Mich.: Cranbrook Academy of Art Museum, 1981).

-83. In postwar experimental music, Mallarmé's work would also provide a crucial model for new permutational and performance procedures, evident in the early texts by Pierre Boulez in the Nouvelle Revue Française-"Recherches Maintenant" (November 1954), and "Aléa" (November 1957)-and Hans Rudolf Zeller's much-cited essay in Die Reihe, no. 6 (1960/62), "Mallarmé and Serialist Thought"-facilitated by the publication of Mallarme's notes on the structure of the Book in Jacques Schérer's Le 'Livre' de Mallarmé (Paris: Gallimard, 1957).
+83. In postwar experimental music, Mallarmé's work would also provide a crucial model for new permutational and performance procedures, evident in the early texts by Pierre Boulez in the Nouvelle Revue Française-"Recherches Maintenant" (November 1954), and "Alea" (November 1957)-and Hans Rudolf Zeller's much-cited essay in Die Reihe no. 6 (1960/62), "Mallarmé and Serialist Thought"-facilitated by the publication of Mallarmé's notes on the structure of the Book in Jacques Schérer's Le 'Livre' de Mallarmé (Paris: Gallimard, 1957).

-84. The name "Water Yam" came from the "Yam Festival," a series of events Brecht loosely coorganized with Robert Watts in 1962-1963, culminating in May 1963; so titled "because Yam is May spelled backwards."
+84. The name "Water Yam" evidently came from "Yam Day," a series of events Brecht loosely coorganized with Robert Watts in May 1963, so-titled "because Yam is May spelled backwards." yet retaining a certain coherence.
+Inevitably calling to mind Lawrence Weiner's highly condensed and yet generalizable "statements," Brecht's most interesting scores reduce language to a kind of object, and yet also establish it as a kind of repeatable, replaceable structure, open to unlimited, unforeseeable realizations.